coolFridge9/coolFridge9.github.io/_posts/2018-8-7-subnets.md

 ### private subnets

-- only contains a private IP address and can only be accessed by the internal network.(In the VPC)
+- only contains a private IP address and can only be accessed by other resourses inbthe internal network.(In the VPC)

 ### IP Ranges reserved for private networks